Lifeng-Liang/DbEntry/doc/en/ASP.NET/DbEntryDataSource.md

 DbEntryDataSource
 ==========

-By [Working with DataSource], we have a basic imaging of how to create a web application by using DbEntryDataSource.
+By [Working with DataSource](WorkingWithDataSource.md), we have a basic image of how to create a web application by use DbEntryDataSource.
 Now, let’s make a little more.

 Change ``UserDataSource`` as following: